What to Do When the Holidays Hurt

 Dostoyevsky said his greatest fear was that his life would not be worthy of his suffering.
 This holiday season your suffering is an invitation to say no; and an invitation to find the yes behind that no. Say no to the holiday table and yes to serving others.
-Say no to the hellish travel required to migrate upstream for Thanksgiving, Hanukkah, Christmas or New Year’s and say yes to hunkering down with a pot of tea, a good book and a warm blanket.
+Say no to the hellish travel required to migrate upstream for Hanukkah, Christmas or New Year’s, and say yes to hunkering down with tea, a good book and a warm throw blanket.
 Say no to the noise and the booze and the calories, and say yes to a quiet, healing walk with a friend who has also had a terrible year.
 Say no to the shopping and say yes to a charity that needs the money more than Amazon.
 Say no, I cannot be happy, but, yes, I can still be good and gentle and kind—especially to myself.
 Say no to pretending everything is ok, and yes to reaching out to the few who really do understand and love you no matter how wounded.
 To put it glibly but perfectly, the people who mind if you don’t show up for the holidays this year don’t matter, and the people who matter, don’t mind.